EngYork/C-presentation/C programming.md

 As electronic engineers or engineers in general, you will likely be working with embedded systems.
 Embedded systems range from your smartphone to your Alexa, and from your smart light bulb to the control systems for the power grid.

-As you might be aware, the platform code for your smartphone, that is the user interface and all the frameworks that work behind the scenes so that you can share pictures on Instagram, are most likely written in higher-level languages such as Java, Kotlin or Swift.
+As you might be aware, the top-level platform code for your smartphone, that is the user interface and all the frameworks that work behind the scenes so that you can share pictures on Instagram, are most likely written in higher-level languages such as Java, Kotlin or Swift.
 So why is it important for you to know how to program in C?
 Without C, you would not be able to execute code written in those languages.
 The C language is extensively used in things like kernel programming (the kernel is the layer that handles all interactions between the operative system and the hardware itself).

 Another reason why you need to be able to program in C as an engineer is that common industrial microcontrollers are best programmed with C due to manufacturer libraries being provided only in C or for performance reasons.
 As you may have learnt last year, you could program the microbit using a python.
 However, you should have noticed a significant computing and memory performance increase by using the available C++ hardware abstraction layer.
 # Why not C?